SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical3.rst

 For more details on STITCHIT have a look at the `preprint <https://www.biorxiv.org/content/10.1101/585125v1.full>`_.The publication on EpiRegio can be found `here <https://academic.oup.com/nar/article/48/W1/W193/5847772>`_.

-3. Intersecting the identified target genes
+Step 3: Intersecting the identified target genes
 =================

 Now we have three lists of target genes for our candidate regions from different approaches.
 To compare them, we will create an Upset plot, displaying the intersection with the list of differentially expressed genes which were called by DESeq2 (FDR 0.01).
 To create the plot use the command::